 The Diet & Fitness Center is located adjacent to the Duke University campus at 501 Douglas Street in Durham, NC, 27705.
 The closest airport is Raleigh/Durham International Airport, located approximately 15 miles from the center.
 See our Travel & Accommodations and Locations pages on dukedietcenter.org for more information and directions.

 Where do most people live while visiting the Center?

 While we do not offer on-site accommodations, we work closely with several nearby hotels and lodging facilities that provide convenient, comfortable accommodations for our clients.
 Several offer special rates for Diet & Fitness Center clients.
 For the latest housing options, please feel free to contact our admissions representatives with questions.

 Will I need a car during my stay?
 Does the Diet & Fitness Center provide transportation to the program each day?

 Clients are responsible for their own transportation to and from the Diet & Fitness Center (DFC) each day.
 We do recommend that you either bring your car or rent one during your stay.
 Durham has several walkable areas.
 However, it helps to have a car since there is only a limited mass transit system.
 Many clients enjoy the flexibility of sightseeing and visiting the local attractions on the weekends.

 Several lodging facilities offer shuttle services -- see Housing Options guide (PDF).
 The DFC does offer van service for clients who need to go to the Duke Center for Living for tests or medically supervised exercise.
-The DFC van is also used to take clients to special evening events, like the theater in Raleigh or local sports events.

 Are there lodging facilities that allow pets?